 Cancellation of removal and adjustment of status

-After performing the entire procedure related to the cancellation of deportation according to the law, your status can be adjusted to the legal permanent resident.
-The procedure for adjusting status is done through a request addressed to USCIS.
+After all the procedure you will be able to adjust your status to that of legal permanent resident.
+The procedure for adjustment of status is done through a request addressed to USCIS.

 If you have questions about any requirement or part of the process, do not hesitate to contact us.
 Our consultation is completely free and our attorneys will directly guide you on your options.